 We also handle many natural gas accidents that take place at industrial locations such as oil rigs, plants, and oil refineries.
 Natural gas is flammable and dangerous, and there is a high probability of injury in this line of work.
 We understand the level of investigation and representation necessary to resolve these cases.
 We are committed to advocating for injured workers and working as a team to secure the best possible settlement on their behalf.

-Experienced West Virginia Industrial Accident Lawyers on Your Side
+Experienced Charleston Industrial Accident Lawyers on Your Side

 At DiPiero Simmons McGinley & Bastress, PLLC, we’re proud to say that our personal injury firm is home to many of the most experienced work injury lawyers in West Virginia.
 We have experience going up against major corporations and industry giants like the natural gas industry and won’t hesitate to take the needed steps to ensure a struggling family can find the road to recovery.